restify/node-restify/docs/restify.md

 ## LOGGING

-restify ships with a minimal approximation of the log4j logger.
+restify ships with a minimal interpretation of the log4j logger.
 You are not required to use it in any way.
 You can tune the restify logging level with `restify.log.level(restify.LogLevel.<Level>)`, where <Level> is one
 of: